 And the dark blue block has some scraps that have been gathered from here and there and everywhere!

 The Kona Marine is a Perfect match for the Ann Kelle Flowers!
 Love it!
 And aren’t the giraffe’s just the sweetest?
 That scrap I got almost a year ago from my friend Kaelin who won them in a giveaway online with many other luscious scraps.

 It’s so fun to see all the scraps come together and start to form a new life in this quilt.
 And I’m not only using scraps just from my scrap bin but I’m also using all scrap batting!
 Finally!
-A project that makes all those pieces of batting I couldn’t bare to throw away worth keeping.
-I’m zig zagging the pieces together like Rachel shows on her blog and it’s working sooo well.
+A project that makes all those pieces of batting I couldn’t bear to throw away worth keeping.
+I’m zig-zagging the pieces together as Rachel shows on her blog and it’s working sooo well.
 I’m feeling quite industrious! 🙂

 One last look…just because they’re so pretty.

 Now, are you still awake?
 Who’s fallen asleep?